BearSyrup/md_printf/README.md

 What's Next?
 This is for me, right?
 And now I'm just talking to myself.
 I never thought I would fall in love with code again.
-The state of this project is a mess (at the moment), but crossing thought this gave me so much confidence.
+The state of this project is a mess (at the moment), but crossing throughout this gave me so much confidence.
 Remember: mini-shell, text editor, gameboy image processor emulator.